 c:\Users\luis\.local\bin\pdfly.exe

-venv allows creating a virtual environment, but what is it for?
+venv lets you create a virtualenv, but what is it for?

-- Dependency isolation: Avoids conflicts between packages installed for different projects.
-For example, one project may require Django 3.2, while another needs Django 4.0.
+- Dependency isolation: avoids conflicts between packages across projects.
+For example, one project may need Django 3.2 while another needs Django 4.0.

-- Project management: Each project can have its own environment with the specific package versions it needs.
+- Project management: each project can have its own environment with the specific package versions it requires.

-- Avoids global system issues: Doesn’t modify or depend on the global Python installation or its packages.
+- Avoids global-system issues: doesn’t modify or depend on the global Python install or its packages.

 - Windows: